astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 Summaries
 ~~~~~~~~~

-In this section we describe how to create summary operations and save
+In this section, we describe how to create summary operations and save
 them into allocated tensors.
-Eventually the summaries should be
+Eventually, the summaries should be
 presented in *Tensorboard* in order to visualize what is happening
-inside of the network blackbox.
+inside of the network black-box.
 There are different types of summaries.
 Three type of image, scalar and histogram summaries are used in this
 implementations.
 In order to avoid this post to becoming too verbose, we
 do not go in depth of the explanation for summary operations and we will
 get back to it in another post.

 The image summaries are created which has the duty of
-visualize the input elements to the summary tensor.
-This elements here
+visualizing the input elements to the summary tensor.
+These elements here
 are 3 random images from the train data.
-In The outputs of different layers will be fed to the relevent summary tensor.
+In The outputs of different layers will be fed to the relevant summary tensor.
-Finally some scalar summaries are created in order
+Finally, some scalar summaries are created in order
 to track the *training convergence* and *testing performance*.
 The
 collections argument in summary definitions is a supervisor which direct
-each summary tensor to the relevent operation.
-For example some
+each summary tensor to the relevant operation.
+For example, some
-summaries only needs to be generated in training phase and some are only
+summaries only need to be generated in training phase and some are only
 needed in testing.
 We have a collection named 'per\_epoch\_train' too
 and the summaries which only have to be generated once per epoch in the
-training phase, will be stored in this list.
-Eventually the summaries are gathered in the
+training phase will be stored in this list.
+Eventually, the summaries are gathered in the
 corresponding summary lists using the collections key.

 --------
 Training
 --------

 Now it's the time to go through the training procedure.
-In consists of
+It consists of
-different steps which starts by **session configuration** to saving the
+different steps which start by **session configuration** to saving the
 **model checkpoint**.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~